okichen168/grow-into-yourself/README.md

 Keeping the speakers in separate fields avoids unreliable speaker guessing and removes slow mobile OCR from the critical path.

-## Current test-version decision

-Direct screenshot upload is paused.

-Mobile OCR created unnecessary waiting, browser memory pressure and speaker-attribution errors.
-For the current test version, users extract text using their phone, gallery or chat application and paste it into the two fields themselves.

-This is less flashy, but more reliable—and reliability matters more here than pretending an uncertain transcript is accurate.

 ## Technical overview

 | Layer         | Implementation                                           |